Shakeel-Ilyas/Task-Management-System/README.md

-# Project Name "Angular-http-Client-Angular-Auth"
+# Project Name "angular-http-Client-and-angular-auth"

 A practice Angular project implementing authentication and authorization using Angular's HttpClient.
 Firebase is used as the real-time database to handle secure user data and asynchronous operations.

-# AngularHttpClient
+# AngularHttpClientAndAngularAuth

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.